MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

     [!INCLUDE [one-click-cluster](includes/one-click-cluster.md)]

-1. In **Table**, check **Create new table** and enter a name for the new table.
+1. In **Table**, check **New table** and enter a name for the new table.
 You can use alphanumeric, hyphens, and underscores.
 Special characters aren't supported.

     > [!NOTE]
     > Table names must be between 1 and 1024 characters.